vesavvo/Python_Ohjelmistoteema/English/Project/01_Preliminary_Project_Assignment.md

 The project consists of four phases:

 1. Defining the requirements for the game in the preliminary project.
+(During Software 1)
 2. Implementation and testing of the preliminary project.
+(During Software 1)
 3. A more detailed list of requirements for the final project work.
+(During Software 2)
 4. Implementation and testing of the final project work.
+(During Software 2)

 The first two phases are completed during the Software 1 study module.
 The goal of the preliminary project is to build a functional prototype of the flight simulator that utilizes Python and a relational database.